 Age: Adults and children accompanied by an adult.

 Bring: Please bring a lunch and water.
-We recommend wearing rubber boots and a broad-brimmed hat and bringing binoculars.
+We recommend wearing long pants and a broad-brimmed hat and bringing binoculars.

 Weather policy: Date and time subject to change dependent on weather.
-Please check your email for updates on the morning of the event.
+Please check your email for updates on the day before the event.

 COVID-19 Information: This program will be entirely outdoors (an outside porta potty will be available).
 Please do not attend if you are experiencing or have experienced in the last two weeks any symptoms associated with COVID-19 (fever, cough, shortness of breath, etc.).